VIDEO GAME FAVS

 and hoowee wowie zowie this sure is a stellar game to have as one of my first Zeldo Experiences (my very first Zelda game was Spirit Tracks so y'know. a bit of a step up)

-this game aggressively activates the part of my brain that must explore every single corner of the map, so you can imagine the lucrative levels of serotonin injected directly into my system. i do wish that the combat was more fun long-term (this game really needs more enemy diversity), but that doesn't stop this game from being one of my favorites of all time
+this game aggressively activates the part of my brain that must explore every single corner of the map, so you can imagine the lucrative levels of serotonin injected directly into my system. i do wish that the combat was more fun long-term (this game really needs more enemy diversity), but that doesn't stop this game from being one of my favorites of all time. (i also played Tears of the Kingdom, but i enjoyed my time with Breath of the Wild more)

 Luigi's Mansion 3

-this game took everything good about the first Luigi's Mansion and made it even better! i've never played Dark Moon so idk how the transition between that game was, but playing this game made me nostalgic for the first one while also being like "wow this is all the fun and zany personality that the first one was going for!" love that they did whatever the hell they wanted for the designs of each floor of the hotel, it adds some very welcome variety to the Vibes and gameplay
+this game took everything good about the first Luigi's Mansion and made it even better! i've never played Dark Moon so idk what that game was like, but playing this game made me nostalgic for the first one while also being like "wow this is all the fun and zany personality that the first one was going for!" love that they did whatever the heck they wanted for the designs of each floor of the hotel, keeps the vibes and gameplay varied

-the controls can feel kinda clunky but like, the way the game functions is inherently clunky so they truly did their best to make the core gameplay as enjoyable as possible. everything is elevated by Luigi being a scared little twunk protagonist
+the controls can feel kinda clunky but like, the way the game functions is inherently clunky so they truly did their best to make the core gameplay as enjoyable as possible. everything is elevated by Luigi being a scared little baby man

 Magic Pengel: